 What differentiates you?

-Some ad partners are strictly focused on their own bottom line, driving sales for publishers so they can satisfy their own shareholders.
-While it's easy for a company to say they work in the best interest of their clients, but what actually makes them different from other ad tech partners?
+Ad partners strictly focused on their own bottom line exist.
+They drive sales for publishers to satisfy their shareholders.
+While it’s easy for a company to say they work in the best interest of their clients, but what actually makes them different from other ad tech partners?

 Here at Sortable, we want to put the emphasis on continually improving our product, so our company has a large development team.
 Time and time again, for example, our Sortable Analytics has been a factor as to why publishers continue to work with Sortable.
 Our UI conducts segment reporting to drive content strategy, audience development, and yield analysis.
 A recent example of our continuous improvement was recently launching our reporting API.
 Customers are now able to programmatically pull reports and data from our system via our API.